ianfm/workshop-zephyr-device-driver/README.md

 > **Note**: Writing a device driver involves multiple tools, languages, and configuration file syntaxes.
 If this is your first time working with Kconfig and Devicetree, know that it will likely be overwhelming at first.
 This workshop will provide you with a barebones example and then point you to various resources should you wish to dive deeper into these concepts.

+> This workshop was tested with Zephyr RTOS v3.7.0.

 ## Table of Contents

 **%%%TODO**